Supply Chain Issues Delaying Fiber Builds and Concerning Industry Before Influx of New Federal Money

 WASHINGTON, December 15, 2021 – Supply chain issues are pushing fiber deployments back and causing concern among industry that await billions in new federal money for broadband, industry participants said at Fierce Telecom’s Digital Divide Summit this week.

 “Getting access to fiber, to [customer-premises equipment] equipment – it has been torturous,” Shirley Bloomfield, CEO of the NTCA Rural Broadband Association said Monday.
-“I have companies that are now being told it will be 100 weeks to get their fiber belts – [companies] are hoarding fiber like toilet paper at this point.”
+“I have companies that are now being told it will be 100 weeks to get their fiber builds – [companies] are hoarding fiber like toilet paper at this point.”
 The NTCA represents nearly 850 independent telecommunications companies.

 On the second day of the summit Tuesday, President and CEO of the Wireless Internet Service Providers Association Claude Aiken echoed concerns regarding the fiber supply chain.